Soliton decomposition of the Box-Ball System: Slot decomposition

-For each $k\ge 1$ we say that $x$ is a \emph{$k$-slot} for $\xi$ if $S\xi(x)\ge k$.
 Note that a record is a $k$-slot for all $k$, and an $m$-soliton contains a number $2m-2k$ of $k$-slots, see Fig.~\ref{fig:slots1}.
 Since every $\xi\in \cW$ has infinitely many records, it also has infinitely many $k$-slots.